eddyekofo94/4th_yr_project/README.md

 ## 1. Technologies: What & Why

-   * I wish to make web app (MVC) because of the highly powerful mobile devices we have now.
+   * I wish to make web app (MVC Core) because of the highly powerful mobile devices we have now.

    * A Web app is easier to maintain.